ONLYOFFICE/docspace-api-sdk-typescript/docs/SecurityAuditTrailDataApi.md

 const apiInstance = new SecurityAuditTrailDataApi(configuration);

-let userId: string; //The ID of the user who triggered the audit event. (optional) (default to undefined) let productType: ProductType; //The type of product related to the audit event. (optional) (default to undefined) let moduleType: ModuleType; //The module within the product where the audit event occurred. (optional) (default to undefined) let actionType: ActionType; //The type of action performed in the audit event (e.g., Create, Update, Delete). (optional) (default to undefined) let action: MessageAction; //The specific action that occurred within the audit event. (optional) (default to undefined) let entryType: EntryType; //The type of audit entry (e.g., Folder, User, File). (optional) (default to undefined)
+let userId: string; //The ID of the user who triggered the audit event. (optional) (default to undefined) let moduleType: LocationType; //The location where the audit event occurred. (optional) (default to undefined) let actionType: ActionType; //The type of action performed in the audit event (e.g., Create, Update, Delete). (optional) (default to undefined) let action: MessageAction; //The specific action that occurred within the audit event. (optional) (default to undefined) let entryType: EntryType; //The type of audit entry (e.g., Folder, User, File). (optional) (default to undefined)